truist/reveal.js/thailand.md

 <!-- .slide: data-background="photos/2-nan/IMG_1352.jpeg" -->
 <!-- .slide: class="top-text" -->
-The resort the perfect place to recuperate after the travel.
+The resort was the perfect place to recuperate after the travel.
 Here's me waiting for my massage, while Liam gets his 😁

 ---